 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat tumors are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .

-The goal of hormone therapy is often to lower the levels of hormones in the body.
+The goal of most hormone therapies is to lower the levels of hormones in the body.
 Hormone therapy may be given to help stop the tumor from growing or to relieve symptoms caused by the tumor.
-In addition, for thyroid cancer, hormone therapy will be given if the thyroid gland has been removed, to replace the hormone that is needed by the body to function properly.
+In addition, for thyroid cancer, hormone therapy will be given if the thyroid gland has been removed to replace the hormone that is needed by the body to function properly.

 Alpha interferon is a form of biologic therapy given as an injection under the skin.
 This is sometimes used to help relieve symptoms caused by the tumor, but it can have severe side effects including fatigue, depression, and flu-like symptoms.
 Learn more about immunotherapy .

 Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-This type of treatment blocks the growth and spread of tumor cells while limiting damage to normal cells, usually leading to fewer side effects than other cancer medications.
+This type of treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).